eriicafes/tmpl/README.md

 # Go Tmpl

-### Simple and powerful go templates API with zero build.
+### Simple and powerful go templates API with zero code generation.

 Tmpl makes go templates composable, easy to work with and predictable, suitable for rendering pages with layouts or rendering page partials with frameworks like [htmx.org](https://htmx.org).